aappddeevv/graphql-codegen-scala/README.md

 of graphql code generators.
 It differs from the code generators included in the [apollo](https://www.apollographql.com/) platform.

+These packages take a schema first approach versus a code first approach like [caliban](https://ghostdogpr.github.io/caliban).
 There are multiple code generators depending on what you want to generate.

 - @aappddeevv/graphql-codegen-scala-operations: Generate "client" operation code.
 - @aappddeevv/graphql-codegen-scala-schema: Generate schema type code typically for the "server."